 When certain events occur and you are injured from an Uber driver, you may be able to get additional compensation.
 If you are riding with an Uber driver or Lyft driver who has partial fault and another driver is also at fault you may have a claim against the Uber driver, a claim against Uber, a claim against the other driver and their insurance, and if the other driver has minimum limits of coverage, then you may be able to make a claim for uninsured motorist coverage (UM) or underinsured motorist coverage (UIM) coverage up to $1 million.

 There are three separate driving events that change the amount of coverage for the Uber driver.
 In the first event the Uber driver is driving his/her car on their own and is not yet actually performing a task for Uber.
 If you are injured by the Uber driver in this circumstance you will normally not have the company insurance available and may be bringing a claim for your injuries, but you may have the driver’s smaller level of insurance to obtain which can be very low.
 The insurance coverage may be much less than the higher corporate insurance in this circumstance.

-The second circumstance is where a ridesharing passenger has contacted Uber and they are in route to pick up the Uber ridesharing passenger.
+The second circumstance is where a ridesharing passenger has contacted Uber and the driver-partner is in route to pick up the passenger.
 In this circumstance, corporate insurance for Uber and the driver should kick in and would normally have the higher level of one million dollars of liability coverage compared to the driver’s normal lower coverage of state mandatory insurance limits of $25,000.00 per person and $50,000.00 per accident.
-If you can prove they are actually in route to pick up a ridesharing passenger and are driving your vehicle and hit by the Uber driver and the Uber driver is at fault, this will help you get a much higher level of compensation for your injuries.
+If you can prove they are actually in route to pick up a ridesharing passenger and you are driving your vehicle and hit by the Uber driver and the Uber driver is at fault, this will help you get a much higher level of compensation for your injuries.